 “Because, if you’re going to kill me, I’m staying right here.”
 Having nothing to lose gave her an incredible amount of courage.

 The guard stared at her as if she was mad.
-Natalie, surprised at her own temerity, was starting to wonder the same thing.
+Natalie, surprised at her own temerity, started to wonder the same thing.

 “No one’s going to kill you,” he said flatly.
 “But you need to come with me.
 Klias wants to talk to you.”

 Feeling euphoric at her courage, Natalie walked to the door and out of the tiny cell.
-It was even brighter outside and her eyes blinked in complaint.
-It took her a moment to get her bearings and then she stared at her captor.
-The guard at her side was typically annax blond, with messy hair and quiet, pale eyes.
+It was even brighter outside, and her eyes blinked in complaint.
+It took her a moment to get her bearings, but then she stared at her captor.
+The guard at her side was blond, with messy hair and quiet, pale eyes.
 He waited, letting her study him.

 “What’s your name?” she asked him.

-His eyes somehow managed to be both annax and yet intensely different.
+His eyes somehow managed to be both annax, and yet intensely different.
 When he stared at her, she had a feeling that he saw right into her soul.
 It was oddly unsettling.

 “Sharmas,” he answered finally.